 Ethical Statement on the RoboRoach

-Backyard Brains has developed ethical guidelines for all our products.
-You can read more in our statement regarding our use of insect for experiments at:
+Backyard Brains has developed ethical guidelines for all of our products.
+You can read more in our statement regarding our use of insects for experiments here.

 Below are responses to criticisms raised about this specific project.